-Paragliding is the recreational adventure sport that allows individuals to fly cross-country and long distances just with the use of a glider and thermals, with no need for an engine.
+Paragliding is a recreational adventure sport that allows individuals to fly cross-country and long distances just with the use of a glider and thermals, with no need for an engine.
 Some people are attached to their favorite dogs so strongly that they take their best four-legged friends everywhere with them.

 Flying Instead of Walking

 Dan McManus is well-known on the hang gliding and paragliding scene for flying with his Australian cattle dog, Shadow.
 Dan has been flying for 33 years and has completed thousands of flights.
 McManus says that the dog always wants to go along and doesn't really like to see him up there by himself.
 Dan always feels that Shadow needs to keep him safe and to go flying with him.
 Shadow helps McManus cope with separation anxiety.
-Shadow is not the one and only paragliding dog who has felt the sense of power and freedom.
+Shadow is not the one and only paragliding dog who has felt a sense of power and freedom.